Fleek-PIatform/website/src/content/guides/fleek-astro-guide/index.md

 fleek login
 ```

 Click on the link displayed to log into your Fleek account.
 You should see a **Success!
-You are now logged in to the Fleek Platform.**
+You are now logged in to the Fleek platform.**

 ![](./fleekloginastro.png)